devtut/generate/docs/mysql/recover-and-reset-the-default-root-password-for-mysql-5-7.md

 ---
-metaTitle: "Recover and reset the default root password for MySQL 5.7+"
+metaTitle: "MySQL - Recover and reset the default root password for MySQL 5.7+"
 description: "What happens when the initial start up of the server, How to change the root password by using the default password, reset root password when  /var/run/mysqld' for UNIX socket file don't exists"
 ---